 Furniture washing activity.
 Here is another example of how children can help you to keep your classroom free of germs.
-Just keep in mind that all water activities with soap that are done indoors (in oppose to verandah or porch) have a potential to become very messy and floors become very slippery.
+Keep in mind that all water activities with soap that are done indoors (in oppose to verandah or porch) have the potential to become very messy and floors become very slippery.
 So just be prepared.

-Sarah Kate Paine shared a wonderful video that shows in detail presentation of Montessori table washing activity:
+Sarah Kate Paine shared an excellent video that shows in detail the presentation of Montessori table washing activity:

-There are bazillion examples of food preparation activity trays with healthy whole food choices that do amazing job keeping those little bodies strong and healthy.
-These are top fruit and vegetables that are rich in nutrients : berries, citrus fruits, kiwi, apples, red grapes, kale, onions, spinach, sweet potatoes and carrots.
+There are bazillion examples of food preparation activity trays with healthy whole food choices that do a fantastic job keeping those little bodies strong and healthy.
+These are top fruit and vegetables that are rich in nutrients: berries, citrus fruits, kiwi, apples, red grapes, kale, onions, spinach, sweet potatoes and carrots.

-Some examples of Practical Life activities that can assist in supporting strong immunity:
+Some examples of Practical Life activities that can assist in supporting healthy immunity: